Goodnews28/FBLA/README.md

 ## Overview:

-  Head $tart is an interactive financial simulation game where players make key financial and life decisions from the age of 18 to retirement.
+  Head $tart is an interactive financial simulation game where players make key financial and life decisions from 18 to retirement.
   The game teaches financial literacy by guiding players through career choices, investments, and real-life challenges that impact their net worth and quality of life.

 ### Features: